Utility bill and energy assistance programs in Minnesota.

 Benco Electric Cooperative.
 Call them at 507-387-7963.
 A couple different energy assistance programs are offered.
 They include Caring Members.
 Money and grants can assist the elderly, disabled, or family in need to pay their energy or heating bills in the winter.
 The Minnesota Valley Action Council administers the program.
 They also run Operation Round Up, which is an emergency program.

 CenterPoint Energy - Several other emergency financial assistance and disconnection plans are offered.
 Customer service representatives may also offer qualified low income customers in Minnesota a number of payment plans.
-Click here for more details.
+Find assistance from CenterPoint in Minnesota, and get more details.

 Heating costs - Whether you heat your home with natural gas, electricity, oil, kerosene, wood, or some other means, you may be able to qualify for cash grants, energy conservation, and other resources for paying your bills.
 Several different non-profit services and assistance programs are available and offer heating bill help in Minnesota.